The machine learning forecaster

 If needed pass the correct model_type like this:

-curl -i -H "Content-Type:application/json" -X POST -d '{"model_type": "load_forecast"}' http://localhost:5000/action/forecast-model-predict
+curl -i -H "Content-Type:application/json" -X POST -d '{"model_type": "long_train_data"}' http://localhost:5000/action/forecast-model-predict

-The resulting forecast DataFrame is shown in the webui.
+The resulting forecast DataFrame is shown in the web UI.

 The list of parameters needed to set the data publish task is:

-• model_predict_publish: set to True to activate the publish action when calling the forecast-model-predict end point.
+• model_predict_publish: set to True to activate the publish action when calling the forecast-model-predict endpoint.

 • model_predict_entity_id: the unique entity_id to be used.